hakaru-dev/hakaru/docs/transforms/hkc.md

 example has a weight of 1.

-Calling `hkc` on a measure will create a function like the one above and also a main function that infinitly takes samples.
+Calling `hkc` on a measure will create a function like the one above and also a main function that infinitely takes samples.
 Using `hkc -F ARG` will produce just the function with the name of its argument.